Chocolate Chia Seed Pudding (w/ Cherry Topping!)

 For the Chia Seed Pudding

-- ½ cup full-fat coconut milk , (from a can)
+- ½ cup coconut milk (from a can)

-- 5-6 tbsp chia seeds
+- 5-6 tablespoons chia seeds

-- 2 tbsp cacao or cocoa powder
+- 2 tablespoons cacao powder (or cocoa powder)

 - Pinch of sea salt